Skírnismál Edda poem – purely spiritual – heathen þeosofi at its best.

 So Skírnir takes to galdur to convince her.

-Tamsvöndurinn, (tams-vöndur) the magical wand, leads Gerður into ”dá“, dhyaana ध्यान, Icelandic: dvínun, fading.
+Tamsvöndurinn, (tams-vöndur) the magical wand, leads Gerður into a ”dá“, dhyaana ध्यान, Icelandic: dvínun, fading.
 Seeing more than eyes perceive.

 Note: the Icelandic verb drepa can mean to kill, drepa mann: to kill a man,